Finding a Top Financial Advisor Firm in Garden City, New York

 La Ferla Group Background

 La Ferla Group was founded in 2015.
 Three managing principals own the firm: Joseph A. La Ferla, Jr., John G. Macri and Thomas D. Cordovano.
-The firm’s five advisors include three certified financial planners (CFP) and one chartered financial analyst (CFA).
+The firm’s advisors include certified financial planners (CFPs) and chartered financial analysts (CFAs).

 La Ferla Group Investment Philosophy